VismayaM2005/IMDB-Sentiment-BiLSTM-DistilBERT/README.md

 - DistilBERT performed better in accuracy and confidence.
 - BiLSTM showed overconfidence in some wrong predictions.
 - Conflict score and explainability tools helped identify failure modes.

 ---
+## Team Contributions

+🔹 Yashaswini K M – BiLSTM Model Development
+- Designed and implemented the Bidirectional LSTM model architecture using Keras.
+- Performed data preprocessing, model training, and optimization.
+- Evaluated model performance using accuracy, confusion matrix, and classification report.
+- Generated prediction outputs for comparative and explainability analysis.

+🔹 Thrisha R – DistilBERT Model Fine-Tuning
+- Fine-tuned the DistilBERT transformer model using the Hugging Face Transformers library.
+- Handled data tokenization, model configuration, and training pipeline.
+- Assessed model performance using key classification metrics.
+- Produced prediction results for downstream evaluation and interpretability.

+🔹 Vismaya M – Conflict Analysis & Explainability
+- Developed the Conflict Score framework to identify high-confidence incorrect predictions.
+- Implemented visualizations for confidence vs correctness and risk assessment for both BiLSTM and DistilBERT.
+- Applied LIME explainability to analyze local feature importance for the BiLSTM model.
+- Utilized SHAP to generate global interpretability insights for the DistilBERT model.

+---